hmkiesel/ESRI-app/README.md

 Crowd Sourcing Humanitarian Relief

-**Hand in Hand** is a platform that connects individuals directly to relief organizations with a transparent
+**Hand in Hand** is a platform that connects individuals directly to relief organizations with maximum transparency
 ## User Stories

 The following **required** functionality is completed: